Today I’ll show you the basic outline for building an Instagram strategy. At least enough to get you started.

 Think about these questions and jot down some answers.

 The best way to create a strategy is by focusing on one area of your brand; choosing a niche.
 When choosing a niche ask these types of questions: What can you do better than your competitors?
-What will your audience find interesting, inspiring, or motivational?
+How about what will your audience find interesting, inspiring, or motivational?
 What is important for your audience to know?
 Find these answers and you’ll have your niche.

 Once you’ve brainstormed a few ideas try writing a paragraph about your brand.